cypress-io/circleci-orb/docs/examples.md

 ## custom-cache-key

-Apply custom key for npm install (or yarn install) cache
+Apply custom key for npm install (or yarn install) cache.
+Useful to tweak caching settings to your liking.
+Related options "yarn".

 ```yaml
 version: 2.1